cwybro/RHCWebsite/README.md

 ----

 #### 3. Create Pull Request
-After you've completed work that you would like others to review, create a `pull request` (also a `pr`).
+After you've completed work that you would like others to review, create a `pull request` (also a `PR`).

 A `pull request` is a way of telling others that you have work you want them to check out.